By Chris Lang

 Unger graduated from Wake Forest University before earning her Master’s degree at the University of Virginia.
 Outside of VSGA competitions, she had an illustrious amateur career.
-She was semifinalist at the 1963 U.S. Women’s Amateur and was an alternate for the 1964 and 1965 Curtis Cup squads.
-In 1964, she won the VSGA Women’s Amateur along with claiming titles in the Maryland, District of Columbia and Middle Atlantic Women’s Amateurs.
+She was semifinalist at the 1963 U.S. Women’s Amateur and was an alternate for the 1964 Curtis Cup squad.
+In 1963, she won the VSGA Women’s Amateur along with claiming titles in the Maryland, District of Columbia and Middle Atlantic Women’s Amateurs.

 Unger was inducted into the Virginia Sports Hall of Fame in 1997.
 In addition to her on-course play, Unger served the VSGA as president of the association’s Women’s Division from 1974-75.